eracle/web-extension/README.md

 npm start
 ```

-The second line (`npm test`) is optional, but testing is cool and you should do
+About, the second line (`npm test`): Since keeping tests in sync with the Fb's changes is a costly process, but testing is cool, please use it and feel free to update them.
-it anyway.
-It's also a nice way to check if the installation succeeded.
+By the way, testing is always a nice way to check if the installation succeeded.
 If npm test fails, don't worry and try npm start nonetheless, it might be due to facebook frequent html structure changes or nodejs extensions incompatibility, please report it back to us if this is the case.

 `npm start` will build the application using `webpack` and watch for changes.